xsovad06/Directory_synchorization/README.md

-# Directory_synchorization
+# Directory_synchronization

-Program that enables one-way periodical synchronization of two directories, source and replica
+Program that enables one-way periodical synchronization of two directories, source and replica.